-To make Gamayun & CISRR a reality, we need a couple of things:
+To make CISRR a reality, we need a couple of things…

-- We need practitioners who know their stuff to help create abstracts or summaries of content where there are none.
-This is less an issue for formal papers as it is some indy researcher's desktop video or slide notes.
+- We need practitioners who know their stuff to help create summaries of content; both where there are none, and when the formal abstract is in language that is…inaccessible or downright obtuse.

-- Based on demand, we may need people who can go a step beyond a short summary and create a CliffsNotes-type product, or maybe some format we haven’t thought of yet but that people will find useful.
+- Based on demand, we may need people who can go a step beyond a short summary and create a CliffsNotes-type product - “Blinkist for Security” - or maybe some format we haven’t thought of yet but that people will find useful.